What is Religious Abuse?

 The church acknowledges the consequences of mind, body, and spirit that occur after the trauma of abuse, noting “feelings of confusion, doubt, guilt, shame, mistrust, and fear.”

-The church outwardly acknowledges the issues of abuse and their stance on it is clear, and many people within the church have good intentions.
-Nevertheless, time and time again, the church has fallen short, and allowed sexual abuse to continue, either through negligence or active coverups of wrongdoing on the part of its officials.
+The church outwardly acknowledges the issues of abuse, and its stance on it is clear.
+Many people within the church have good intentions.
+Nevertheless, time and time again, the church has fallen short and allowed sexual abuse to continue, either through negligence or active coverups of wrongdoing on the part of its officials.

 Long History of Silence [Timeline]